apache/spark/docs/running-on-mesos.md

 If you already have a Mesos cluster running, you can skip this Mesos installation step.

 Otherwise, installing Mesos for Spark is no different than installing Mesos for use by other frameworks.
-You can install Mesos using either from source or using prebuilt packages.
+You can install Mesos either from source or using prebuilt packages.

 ## From Source